LambdaHack/LambdaHack/README.md

 Testing and debugging
 ---------------------

-The Makefile contains many test commands.
-All that use the screensaver game modes (AI vs. AI) are gathered in `make test`.
+The Makefile contains many sample test commands.
+All that use the screensaver game modes (AI vs. AI) and the simplest stdout frontend are gathered in `make test`.
 Of these, travis runs the set contained in `make test-travis` on each push to the repo.
+Commands with prefix `frontend` run AI vs. AI games with the standard, user-friendly frontend.
-Command `make testPeek-play' sets up a game mode where the player peeks into AI moves each time an AI actor dies or autosave kicks in.
+Commands with prefix `peek` set up a game mode where the player peeks into AI moves each time an AI actor dies or autosave kicks in.
 Run `LambdaHack --help` to see a brief description of all debug options.
 Of these, `--sniffIn` and `--sniffOut` are very useful (though verbose and initially cryptic), for monitoring the traffic between clients